 A prenotification contact was sent to each person selected to participate at the start of data collection.
-The prenotification provided context, informed them of their selection, and to expect an email invitation from ISR.
+The prenotification served to provide context, to inform individuals of their selection, and to let them know to expect an email invitation from ISR.
 An experiment varying the mode (letter or email) of prenotification was conducted (see the experiments section, p.
 19 for more detail).

 The letter was on official U-M Office of the President letterhead, and contained the signatures of the U-M President and ISR and Graham Sustainability Institute Directors.
-The content of the prenotification letter can be found in Appendix D. The letter was sent to 7,250 people (1,750 faculty and staff, and 5,500 students) via the university mail service to work addresses provided with the sample.
+The content of the prenotification letter can be found in Appendix D. The letter was sent to 7,250 people (1,750 faculty and staff, and 5,500 students) via the university mail service to work addresses for faculty and staff and addresses for students provided with the sample.
 The prenotification letters were sent on October 22-23, 2012.